Maldives leader 'will quit' if found to have coup role

 Mr Nasheed, the first democratically elected president of the country, says he was forced to quit under duress by revolting members of the police and the military, after opposition-led protests in the capital, Male.

-Mr Waheed denies the accusation, saying he was sworn in in line with the constitution after the resignation of his former boss on live television.'Not ready'
+Mr Waheed denies the accusation, saying he was sworn in in line with the constitution after the resignation of his former boss on live television.

 In an interview, Mr Waheed said he would quit if there was evidence that he had been part of any coup, but said that, otherwise, his leadership remained legitimate.